scline6/Triangulator/README.md

 # Triangulator
-A header-only library for Constrained Delaunay Triangulation
+A C++ header-only library for Constrained Delaunay Triangulation

 ## Features